+ What is a repeater?

 Once they find you.
 You will be asked to turn it off.
 In all the cases we have seen as soon as the unlicensed repeater is turned off the interference goes, and the neighbouring cell-sites return to normal.
 You can then be faced with instant fines, loss of revenue (as discussed above), and the costs associated with the operator sending out radio frequency engineers to find you.

 + If I search the internet I can find overseas companies selling repeaters, and even can find them on Trademe sometimes or second hand through other internet avenues.
 They seem quite cheap?
 Are these good and are they legal?

 This really is a combination of other questions and answers we have on repeaters.
 So our answer is similar.
 A lot of people don't realise that repeaters are illegal unless licensed and purchased as we have talked about this before.
 So that is why you often see them coming up on Trademe and new start up companies in NZ selling them.
-However what you don't see behind the scenes is these adds being removed and companies being shut down as legal intervention being made by all or any of Telecom, Vodafone, 2degrees or the NZ MED.
+However what you don't see behind the scenes is these ads being removed and companies being shut down as legal intervention being made by all or any of Spark, Vodafone, 2Degrees, or the NZ MBIE RSM branch.

 And the reason for all of this is the damage these unlicensed repeaters do to the NZ mobile networks.
 These units are often cheap, do create interference, likely for you to get caught, and be prosecuted.
 So for further answers about this please see these two questions below.

 + Will you 'dob' me in if I think I have an unlicensed repeater and would like to discuss with you how I could make it a legal one or make it work better?